rule

 Text 11

-Satyavatî beseeched him that it would not be so, and thus said that son of Bhrigu: 'If not, then should his son become like that!', and next was Jamadagni born.
+Satyavatî beseeched him that it would not be so, and thus said that son of Bhrigu: 'If not, then will his son become that!', and next was Jamadagni born.
 (Vedabase)

 Text 12-13

-She [Satyavatî] also became great and sacred as the Kaus'ikî [a river] purifying all the world.
+She [Satyavatî] became as great and sacred as the Kaus'ikî [a river] which purifies all the world.
 Jamadagni so married Renukâ, the daughter of Renu, who from the seer of Bhrigu indeed gave birth to many sons of whom Vasumân was the eldest and the widely famed Paras'urâma [also known as Râma] was the youngest son.
 (Vedabase)

 Text 14